tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

     each instantiation of the local (to the DSP kernel) `hls::stream<int>` objects.

+## Control-driven Execution Model
+* Under the control-driven model, execution of tasks in a DSP kernel is controlled by the PS host through interactions with the kernel, such function calls and parameter passing.
+Tasks may also access global memory in this model.

 %## Vitis HLS Dataflow Directive
 %* The following piece of C++ code snippet shows a simple way to